hephy-dd/comet-pqc/docs/measurements.md

 ## IV Ramp 4-Wire

-IV ramp using SMU2 (Keithley 2657A) and ELM (Keithley 6517B) for measurements.
+IV ramp using HVSource and ELM (Keithley 6517B) for measurements.

 ### Parameters